connectedway/OpenFiles/DFS.md

 `/etc/openfiles.xml` according to the values specified in the table.
 3. Run

 Note that all the previous tests were against version 4.
-So version 4 not retested.
+So version 4 is not retested.
 We are also only interested in the logged in case, so rather than show Ticket State, we are showing Referral Level.